PictureElement/nextjs-strapi-portfolio-starter/README.md

 ### Step 3: Copy schema files to remote host

-Transfer files from local to remote using `rsync`:
+Navigate to your local project root and use one of the following `rsync` commands to transfer files from your local machine to the remote server.

 ```
 # Basic rsync (password/auth prompt):